ppy/osu-wiki/news/2024/2024-02-20-monthly-beatmapping-contest-february-2024.md

 ## Beatmapping

-### Limitation
+### Limitation/theme

 Since this contest happens "monthly", we like to keep mappers on their toes.

-For example, some limitations in previous contests were "no sliders", "circle size must be 0", and "star rating must be below 4.0".
+For example, some limitations/themes in previous contests were "no sliders", "circle size must be 0", and "star rating must be below 4.0".

 If you're confused about how these work, feel free to ask for clarification in the comments, or send a message to [pishifat](https://osu.ppy.sh/community/chat?sendto=3178418) (for osu!) or [RandomeLoL](https://osu.ppy.sh/community/chat?sendto=7080063) (for osu!mania).